Evgeni Malkin: Hart Trophy, playoff shortcomings (2009–2015)

-In the 2013–14 NHL season, Malkin was held out of 22 games, missing two games with a lower body injury on 5 December, nine games with another lower-body injury on 15 December, and then 11 games with a foot injury on 25 March.
-In the 60 games he was healthy, Malkin scored 72 points, second on the Penguins behind only Sidney Crosby.
-In his second-to-last game of the season, against the Tampa Bay Lightning, Malkin had two goals and two assists for four points.
-In the playoffs, the Penguins met the Columbus Blue Jackets in Round 1, eliminating them in six games.
+In the 2013–14 season, Malkin was held out of 22 games, missing two games with a lower body injury against the San Jose Sharks on 5 December 2013, nine games with another lower-body injury against the Detroit Red Wings on 14 December, and then 11 games with a foot injury against the Phoenix Coyotes on 25 March 2014.
+In the 60 games he was healthy, Malkin scored 23 goals, 49 assists and 72 points, second on the Penguins behind only Sidney Crosby.
+In his second-to-last game of the season three days earlier, against the Tampa Bay Lightning, Malkin had two goals and two assists for four points.
+In the 2014 playoffs, the Penguins met the Columbus Blue Jackets in the first round, eliminating them in six games.
 Malkin was unable to score for Pittsburgh in the first five games, and only managed four assists in that time, causing Penguins fans to worry, especially since Crosby was being held off the scoresheet as well.
 But Malkin broke through with a hat-trick in Game 6, propelling his team to Round 2.
-In Round 2 against the New York Rangers, Malkin and the Penguins were eliminated in seven games, despite holding a 3–1 lead in the series.
+In Round 2 against the fifth-seeded New York Rangers, Malkin and the Penguins were eliminated in seven games, despite initially holding a 3–1 lead in the series.
 The Penguins only managed three goals in the last three games.
 Malkin had a solid series, scoring three goals and seven points in seven games, leading the Penguins.

+On 30 October 2014, Malkin recorded his 400th assist on a Chris Kunitz goal in a 3–0 victory over the Los Angeles Kings to become the fifth player in franchise history to reach the mark.
+On 22 April 2015, in the fourth game in the first round of the 2015 playoffs against the Presidents' Trophy-winning New York Rangers, Malkin played his 100th career playoff game becoming the fifth player in Penguins history to do so.
+The Penguins would eventually fall to the Rangers in five games.